zowe/zowe-cli-sample-plugin/README.md

 # Zowe CLI Sample Plug-in

-This repository contains a sample Zowe CLI Plug-in that adheres to the contribution guidelines for the project.
+This repository contains a sample Zowe CLI plug-in that adheres to the contribution guidelines for the project.
 Use this project and the associated tutorials as a starting point for creating Zowe CLI Plug-ins.

 - [Zowe CLI Sample Plug-in](#zowe-cli-sample-plug-in)
   - [Sample Plug-in Overview](#sample-plug-in-overview)